Vinyl, Fibrex and Wood Windows

 What signs or symptoms indicate I need new windows?

-This can be a sign that window replacement should be undertaken.
-Leaky windows are caused by several factors; improper installation, aging of certain window frame materials, or lack of caulking and care.
-Water can sneak it’s way into your home, showing up as condensation between panes of glass or it can go around windows and under the siding causing rot.
+Leaky windows are caused by several factors: improper installation, aging of certain window frame materials, or lack of caulking and care.
+Water can sneak its way into your home, showing up as condensation between panes of glass, or under the siding, causing rot.
 This is especially problematic here in the Northwest.
-Excess moisture is the perfect environment for mold and mildew growth in your home, and of course for leaky windows.
+Excess moisture is the perfect environment for mold and mildew growth in your home, and of course, for leaky windows.

 Aluminum Framed Windows

-Aluminum window frames conduct heat rapidly making for poor insulation.
-This allows for a hot home on hot summer nights and a drafty home in the cold winter nights which ultimately costs you not only money but discomfort as well.
-These old style frames are especially difficult to find now-a-days because Seattle consumers have learned of their poor performance.
-Aluminum windows are getting removed and replaced slowly but surely from our Northwest homes.
+Aluminum window frames conduct heat rapidly, which results in poor insulation.
+This costly occurrence causes hot summer days and cold winter nights.
+These old style frames are becoming increasingly difficult to find and are slowly being replaced by more efficient solutions.
 Most electric utilities offer significant rebates for the replacement of aluminum windows if you have electric heat in your home.
-They value the energy savings from new energy efficient windows as much as you will.

 Single Pane Glass

-Older Washington windows allow ultraviolet rays to beam through the windows causing the fabrics in your home to fade in color over time.
+Older windows allow ultraviolet rays to beam through, which can cause fabrics to fade over time.
 Our Low E windows block up to 95% of the sun’s ultraviolet light to protect your valuables while still allowing natural light into your home.